Marcolux/Recipe/README.md

 -If I click on the single recipe in the category section or in "all recipes Page", the app will bring me to the single recipe page.

--The single recipe page shows the list of the ingredients, the image and the instructions for the recipe., and the options of add it to a category by selecting it from a drop down menu.
+-The single recipe page shows the list of the ingredients, the image and the instructions for the recipe, and the options to add it to a category by selecting it from a drop down menu.

 -From the navigation bar I can click the search button.

--The search button opens a drop down menu with links to 3 different type of search, by name by ingredients and by calories.
+-The search button opens a search page where I can search a recipe by name by ingredients or I can open a different section, where I can be more specific and filter a particular diet or intollerance .

--All the links brings to 3 different pages built in the same way with just the search input different.

 -The search input will send a call to the api.